nahumck/nahumck.me/posts/2016/01/how-to-apply-the-note.md

 If you have the GTD Inbox enabled in 2Do but do not have the Workflow for iOS, [this action](https://drafts4-actions.agiletortoise.com/a/1cu) is a good option.
 It takes a single task and places it in the Inbox.
 But now that I have the Tasks workflow that can handle one or more tasks, I don’t need this option.

-Now that I can use Siri to email my Task Assistant and send an individual task to myself with the Email 2Do feature, I don’t use Reminders integration to sync anymore with 2Do.[2](#fn-2 "see footnote") But for those who _do_ use Reminders integration, [this action](https://drafts4-actions.agiletortoise.com/a/1f5) is great for getting a list of tasks over.
+Now that I can use Siri to email my Task Assistant and send an individual task to myself with the Email 2Do feature, I don’t use Reminders integration to sync anymore with 2Do.[^2] But for those who _do_ use Reminders integration, [this action](https://drafts4-actions.agiletortoise.com/a/1f5) is great for getting a list of tasks over.
 This also allows for the `|` delimiter, which in my experience, did not work all the time.

 ### Drafts Action Set